 The Yellowstone National Park covers an area of 2,219,748 acres that includes lakes, canyons, rivers and mountain ranges, Yellowstone Lake being the largest mountain lake in North America.

-The park gets more than three million visitors a year.
+The park gets more than four million visitors a year, making it one of the most visited national parks in the US.
 On peak days, in July and August, as many as 25,000 people wait for the famous geyser, Old Faithful, to erupt.
 To beat the rush, go before summer, in May.
 If that’s not possible, avoid weekends and drive around early morning or late afternoon, when there are fewer tour buses.